 If you want to ensure your family is taken care of and your wishes accounted for regarding your medical care and assets are followed, you need to do some estate planning.
-Our NEPA estate planning lawyers can help you determine what you need and prepare all the documents to your specifications.
+Our NEPA estate planning lawyers can help you determine what you need and prepare all the documents to your specifications, like selecting a successor or trustee for example.
 We help our clients meet their goals, in a broad spectrum of estate planning areas, including:

 Studies have shown that nearly 68% of Americans do not have a will.
-When you consider the legal and emotional ramifications this leaves on family members, it makes you wonder why more people aren’t creating estate plans.
+When you consider the legal and emotional ramifications this leaves on family members, it makes you wonder why so many people don’t have estate plans.

 But it’s important to start now.
 Many people think they have to wait to accumulate significant assets.
 However, once you start your first job as an adult, it’s the perfect time to begin.